m-weigand/ccd_tools/Readme.md

 ## Roadmap

-The following functionality is planned to be implemented in the near future (Q1-Q3 2018).
+The following functionality is planned to be implemented in the near future (2020+).
 After that, new feature will probably only be implemented when required.
 For additional todo-items, please refer to the issues of this project and to the file [TODO](TODO).

-The current version is 0.8.12

 ### 0.9